KDE/smb4k/README.md

 It also runtime depends on:
 - KPlasma
+- Kirigami (Qt6 / KF6 only)
 - LinuxCIFS utils (Linux only, https://wiki.samba.org/index.php/LinuxCIFS_utils)

 To enable full functionality, you may also want to install:
 - rsync (https://rsync.samba.org)

 The full list of changes can be found in the Git log at https://invent.kde.org/network/smb4k.
 A summary can be found in the ChangeLog file in the tarball.

 Configuration, Compilation and Installation